remonlam/docker-dca/test-exam.md

 ### What is the preferred way of installing the Docker deamon
-A - Using a package manger
+A - Using a package manger <br>
-B - It is already installed on the OS (Linux/Windows/Mac) C - Download a tar file and extract it
+B - It is already installed on the OS (Linux/Windows/Mac) <br>
+C - Download a tar file and extract it <br>
 D - All of the options are possible